MounaBelaid/personal-website-academia/content/talk/JupyterCon2023 talk about R/index.md

 subtitle = ""

 # Add a summary to display on homepage (optional).
-summary = "How to create R notebooks in Jupyter notebooks"
+summary = "How to create R notebooks in Jupyter notebooks."

 date = 2023-05-11T18:30:00+02:00
 draft = false